Implement Versions and plans in Pigment

 Do You Need an “Actual” Version in Your Version Dimension?

-Including an “Actual” version in your Version Dimension is optional, it will depend on your modeling and reporting needs.
+Including an “Actual” version in your Version Dimension is optional: it depends on your modeling and reporting needs.

 Benefits of having an “Actual” version